Xander-Carroll/PHYSICS5300-NBody-Final/README.md

 ## Project Organization

-The `ProjectInstructions.pdf` document are directions provided by the class.
+The `ProjectInstructions.pdf` document contains directions provided by the class.

 The `FinalProject.ipynb` file or the `FinalProject.pdf` export of that notebook present a self-contained lesson on how the N-Body problem was solved.
 The notebook matches the structure of the *ProjectInstructions* file.